phip1611/noto-sans-mono-bitmap-rs/README.md

 # noto-sans-mono-bitmap (Rust library)

-Pre-rasterized bitmap font from "Noto Sans Mono", an open font from Google.
+Provides pre-rasterized characters from the "Noto Sans Mono" font in different sizes and font weights for multiple unicode ranges.
+This crate is `no_std` and needs no allocations or floating point operations.
+Useful in kernels and bootloaders when only "soft-float" is available.
+Strictly speaking, this crate is more than a basic bitmap font, because it encodes each pixel as a byte and not as a bit, which results in a much nicer result on the screen.

 * Original font files taken from: <https://fonts.google.com/noto/specimen/Noto+Sans+Mono>
 * License: SIL Open Font License (OFL) <https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL>

-Strictly speaking, this crate is more than a basic bitmap font, because it encodes each pixel as a byte and not as a bit, which results in a much nicer result on the screen.

 ## TL;DR
 * ✅ `no_std`, zero allocations, no floating point operations